exercism/docs/using/solving-exercises/tdd.md

 ## Working in the online editor

-When you’re working in the code editor on Exercism’s website, you can read the tests but you are not able to edit them.
+When you're working in the code editor on Exercism's website, you can read the tests but you are not able to edit them.
 All tests will be executed each time you run them, regardless of any "skip" mechanisms noted in the test file.

 Test results will default to expanding the first failed test message (although what is displayed varies by track).

-Don’t be discouraged by a large number of failing tests.
+Don't be discouraged by a large number of failing tests.
 Focus on making them pass one-by-one.

 ## Working locally